Lady Sia: Reception

 Lady Sia received "average" reviews according to the review aggregation website Metacritic.
-In particular, it was praised for its beautiful, anime-inspired, hand-drawn graphics had a slightly cartoonic feel to them.
+In particular, it was praised for its beautiful, anime-inspired, hand-drawn graphics that had a slightly cartoonic feel to them.
 However, the press also considered this one of Lady Sias weaknesses and said it was difficult to distinguish between background and interactive game elements.

 Another aspect Lady Sia was praised for was its solid gameplay that IGN described as "a decent balance between" standard platformers and Final Fight clones.
 Sia herself has a remarkable number of abilities at her disposal.
 Although this prevented combat from being too repetitive, most reviewers felt Sia's abilities could have used a little more fine-tuning.
 For example, some reviewers thought Sia's elemental spells were hard to cast, as performing them required a combination of control pad buttons.
 Thus, Sia needs room to move on-screen, which, due to the platform structure, isn't always an option.
 Some of her sword combos had a similar shortcoming.
 GameSpy wrote: "They often cause her to slide off platforms or into enemies."
 The reviewers also criticized the fact that if Sia hit a checkpoint, it saved her current magic and health status.
 This made the checkpoint practically worthless if activated when the player only has a little bit of health left.
 GameSpot considered this and the combos to be the game's only two weaknesses.

 In the end, Lady Sia garnered mostly positive reviews.
 IGN summarized it with the quote, "Lady Sia's a good one," and GameSpot did so with: "Thanks to its solid control, clever puzzles, and stellar production values, Lady Sia is easily worth a trip to the local game shop."
 GameSpy concluded that there were better platform games on the market, but that Lady Sia was still a worthwhile game.